 How do you start working on a remote git repository?
-You clone it from an URL with git clone <url>
+You clone it

-.
-Great!
-Now let’s say a month later you want to clone the same repository on a different machine.
-What was the URL again?
+say a month later you want to clone the same repository on a different

 Over the years I have amassed so many git repositories with varying upstream servers that this has become a regular struggle for me.
 To make things worse I also use different git identities (name and email) for work and hobby projects.
 So after I have somehow acquired the URL I also need to remember to set up the right git identity.